metio/seb/content/posts/maven-cd-versioning.md

 - versioning
 ---

-In order to automatically version [Maven](https://maven.apache.org/) projects, I like to use the [m-versions-p](https://www.mojohaus.org/versions-maven-plugin/) like this:
+To automatically version [Maven](https://maven.apache.org/) projects, I like to use the [m-versions-p](https://www.mojohaus.org/versions-maven-plugin/) like this:

 ```shell script
 $ mvn versions:set -DnewVersion=my.new.version -DgenerateBackupPoms=false